class Tensor(T, S)

 memory layout.

-s created with this function often contain
+Furthermore, Tensors created with this function often contain

 self overlapping memory, so that two elements are identical.

-Vectorized write operations on such Tensor
+Vectorized write operations on such Tensors will typically be

 unpredictable.
 They may even give different results for small,

-large, or transposed Tensor
+large, or transposed Tensors.

 Arguments